-Three Ways To Get An Early, Low-Cost Start On College
+Three Ways To Get A Low-Cost Start On College

 A college education is a vital step toward financial security.
-But for millions of students, just getting started on a degree can be daunting.
+But for millions of students, just getting started on a degree can be daunting, much less making it low-cost.

 Fortunately, there are some non-traditional ways to kickstart a college degree while saving on tuition.
 The three methods below are geared toward a wide array of students: high schoolers looking to get a jump on college; high school grads who have taken some time off; and adult learners looking to balance work and school.
 They aren’t the only alternatives to the traditional college path, but they’re all worth looking into for anyone trying to earn a degree without breaking the bank.